GregUtas/robust-services-core/docs/RSC-Trap-Recovery.md

 # Robust Services Core: Trap Recovery

-RSC uses the term _trap_ to refer to something, usually a POSIX signal, that gets handled as a C++ exception.
-A common example is SIGSEGV, the signal that a thread receives when it performs an illegal memory access, which is often caused by using a bad pointer.
+In RSC, the term _trap_ refers to something, usually a POSIX signal, that results in a C++ exception.
+A common example is SIGSEGV, the signal that a thread receives when it performs an illegal memory access, perhaps because it used a bad pointer.

 The article
 [Robust C++: Safety Net](https://www.codeproject.com/Articles/5165710/Robust-Cplusplus-Safety-Net) describes how RSC handles traps.
-To summarize, RSC installs a handler that intercepts POSIX signals and throws a C++ exception so that a signal can be handled using the usual `try`-`catch` approach.
-However, it is _undefined behavior_ for a signal handler to try to do almost anything useful in C++, so the extent to which this strategy works depends on the compiler that was used and platform for which it targeted the executable.
+To summarize, RSC installs a handler that intercepts POSIX signals and throws a C++ exception so that a signal can be handled by a `catch` clause in [`Thread::Start`](/src/nb/Thread.cpp), the function that underlies all RSC threads.
+However, it is _undefined behavior_ for a signal handler to try to do almost anything useful in C++, so how well this strategy works depends on the compiler that was used and the platform for which it targeted the executable.

 ## Current Status

 There are currently 28 tests that exercise RSC's Safety Net by causing traps in various ways.
-RSC is currently built using the MSVC compiler, targeted to Windows; the clang compiler, also targeted to Windows, and the gcc compiler, targeted to Linux.
-The following table provides the current status of each Safety Net test.
+RSC is currently built using

+- the MSVC compiler, targeted to Windows;
+- the clang compiler, also targeted to Windows; and
+- the gcc compiler, targeted to Linux.

+The following table provides the current status of each Safety Net test for the above combinations.

 Description | Test Name[1] | Script[2] | MSVC/Windows | clang/Windows | gcc/Linux
 ----------- | ------------ | --------- | ------------ | ------------- | ---------